DataFire/Integrations/integrations/generated/azure_hdinsight_cluster/README.md

 ### SecurityProfile
 * SecurityProfile `object`: The security profile which contains Ssh public key for the HDInsight cluster.
+  * aaddsResourceId `string`: The resource ID of the user's Azure Active Directory Domain Service.
   * clusterUsersGroupDNs `array`: Optional.
 The Distinguished Names for cluster user groups
     * items `string`
   * directoryType `string` (values: ActiveDirectory): The directory type.